mweagle/Sparta/docs_source/content/reference/decorators/application_load_balancer.md

 ## Additional Resources

-The final step is to ensure that the Security Group that we associated with our ALB is included in the final template.
+The next step is to ensure that the Security Group that we associated with our ALB is included in the final template.
 This is done by including it in the `ApplicationLoadBalancerDecorator.Resources` map which allows you to provide additional CloudFormation resources that should be included in the final template:

 ```go
 // Finally, tell the ALB decorator we have some additional resources that need to be